Announcement

 A puppet musical about AI.
 Textile sculptures inspired by Taiwan’s past.
 Monuments and programs to honor Lane County’s historic Black neighborhood.
 These are just some of the 14 thought-provoking Oregon arts and culture projects that make up the newest recipients of Oregon Community Foundation’s annual Creative Heights grants.

 OCF announced today it will invest more than $1 million in projects that celebrate bold creativity, elevate cultural voices and examine some of the deep challenges facing Oregonians.
-The initiative is made possible by a generous gift from the estate of Fred W. Fields, with additional funds in 2024 from the Wieden Family Foundation.
+The initiative is made possible by a generous gift from the estate of Fred W. Fields, with additional funds in 2024 from the Wieden Family Public Foundation.
 Grants that range from $15,000 to $100,000 are designed to encourage projects that stretch the creative capacity of artists and culture bearers.

 For example, in the southern Oregon town of Talent, the nonprofit Puppeteers for Fears will use its grant to stage a feature-length sci-fi musical comedy exploring the implications of AI in an immersive multimedia stage setting, performed by a team of puppeteers with live electronic music from a full band.